octobercms/docs/3.x/cms/components/sitepicker.md

 ## Translating URL Parameters

 By default, the `sitePicker` component isn't aware of model parameters in the URL, such as page slugs and identifiers.
-The [`cms.sitePicker.overrideParams` event](../../extend/services/event.md) is used to override the URL parameters to their translated versions.
+The `cms.sitePicker.overrideParams` [global event](../../extend/services/event.md) is used to override the URL parameters to their translated versions.
 A good place to put this event is inside the `init` or the `onRun` method of a [CMS Component class](../../extend/cms-components.md).

 For example, if the model implements the [`Multisite` trait](../../extend/database/traits.md), the `newOtherSiteQuery` method is used to locate the model for the proposed site and modify the URL parameters.